Gardener Neasden policy cover image representing anti-slavery commitment Gardener Neasden Modern Slavery Statement

 Our governance framework sets out clear responsibilities for managing modern slavery risk.
 Senior management leads on the development and enforcement of our anti-slavery policy, ensuring training is in place and that procurement decisions reflect our values.
 We use risk-based assessments to focus resources on areas of higher vulnerability and report progress internally as part of our corporate responsibility activities.

-Audit and supplier inspection visual symbolising due diligence Gardener Neasden conducts regular supplier audits and expects transparency from contractors and subcontractors.
+A young woman wearing a straw hat, plaid shirt, and gardening gloves is kneeling on the grass in a lush, green outdoor garden in Neasden.
+She is tending to a flower bed bordered by natural stone, planting or arranging yellow and purple flowering plants.
+The garden features a well-maintained lawn with dense shrubs and trees in the background, creating a natural and vibrant outdoor environment.
+Sunlight filters through the foliage, casting a warm glow over the scene, highlighting the healthy grass, the textured soil, and the colorful blooms, while the garden appears tidy and well cared for, reflecting professional gardening and landscaping practices in the area.
+Gardener Neasden conducts regular supplier audits and expects transparency from contractors and subcontractors.
 Audits combine documentary checks, supplier self-assessments and, where necessary, on-site visits.
 Key checks include verification of right-to-work documents, payment of wages, working hours, and the absence of excessive recruitment fees.
 Where issues are identified we require corrective action plans and we reserve the right to terminate relationships where improvements are not made.

 Our supplier due diligence also includes screening for modern slavery indicators and evaluating supply chain layers that are most likely to involve vulnerable workers.
 We encourage suppliers to adopt their own robust modern slavery policies and to cascade expectations down their sub-contractors.
 Strong contractual terms and supplier scorecards are part of our approach to enforce compliance over time.